Graph Learning and Its Advancements on Large Language Models: A Holistic Survey: Future Directions

 \subsection{Graph Scalability}

-Graph neural networks have achieved great success in learning from graph-structured data.
-They are widely used in a variety of domains, but graphs in partial domains are usually large and heterogeneous, containing millions or billions of vertices and edges of different types.
-To tackle this challenge, some training models on large-scale graphs have been proposed.
-We will introduce common approaches to implementing few-shot learning from the following two aspects.
+Graph neural networks have demonstrated remarkable efficacy in extracting insights from graph-structured data, garnering widespread utilization across diverse domains.
+Nevertheless, graphs encountered in certain domains pose unique challenges, characterized by both extensive size and heterogeneity, often comprising millions or even billions of vertices and edges of distinct types.
+To confront this challenge, diverse training models have been advanced, specifically tailored for large-scale graphs.
+In this manuscript, we delineate prevalent strategies for implementing few-shot learning, with a dedicated emphasis on two pivotal aspects.